-The Hungarian bank, OTP Bank, on the other hand, confirmed of being affected by the cyber attack.
-The OTP Bank OTPB.BU said, “there was a DDoS attack on telecom systems, serving some of the banking services on Thursday.”
+The Hungarian bank, OTP Bank, on the other hand, confirmed being affected by the cyber attack.
+The OTP Bank OTPB.BU said, “There was a DDoS attack on telecom systems, serving some of the banking services on Thursday.”

 “We repelled the attempt together with Telekom that was also affected and the short disruption in some of our services ended by Thursday afternoon.”
 (Source: Security Affairs)

 The Massive Rise of DDoS Attacks in 2020